 It shows that you’re up-to-date, aware of current events and current trends, and can keep up with the ever-changing world around us.
 When asked about a trending topic at an interview, using these words will demonstrate your knowledge of the topic and help you stand out from other candidates who may not have gone above and beyond their job description to research things like this.

 When you’re asked to strategize, it means that you will have to think about your response and use words that are appropriate for the task at hand.
 You will have to think about different solutions and how they would work in practice.

 To be successful when answering this question, it is important that you use the word “strategy.”
-This is because it gives an indication of what type of answer is needed: one where there is clear thought behind the answer, one where there are multiple viable solutions outlined with pros and cons of each solution presented clearly and concisely.
+This is because it gives an indication of what type of answer is needed: one where there is clearly thought behind the answer, one where there are multiple viable solutions outlined with the pros and cons of each solution presented clearly and concisely.

 Read More- 9 English Grammar Rules to Master

 Enhance means to make something better, and it can be used to describe both your skills and the skills you’d bring to the job.
 For example: “I want to enhance my customer service skills,” or “My background in accounting will enhance the department.”